 - Shifting the Focus: Insights from Conflict-affected Children and Youth on Peacebuilding and Recovery provides a comprehensive look at the participatory photography and research programme conducted with conflict-affected youth across Nigeria, Iraq, and Colombia; offering lessons learned for other practitioners seeking to integrate these methodologies into their work.

-- Picturing Conflict: Child Perspectives on Boko Haram and their Exit Journeys (forthcoming) captures the experiences of children formerly associated with Boko Haram in Nigeria and their reintegration journeys, spotlighting their challenges, resilience and post-exit needs as they transition to civilian life.
+- Picturing Conflict: Child Perspectives from Their Time with Boko Haram and Their Exit Journeys captures the experiences of children formerly associated with Boko Haram in Nigeria and their reintegration journeys, spotlighting their challenges, resilience and post-exit needs as they transition to civilian life.

 UNIDIR’s MEAC project and its partners call for deeper engagement with the realities of conflict-affected children and youth and recognition of the transformative potential of involving them directly in peacebuilding processes.